bin-guo/bin-guo.github.io/index.md

 ---

 # Research Project
 My research interest lies broadly in graphs.
 Specifically, I study many kinds of graph algorithms in parallel and distributed computing.
 My Ph.D. studies focus on parallel algorithms of k-core decomposition and maintenance on shared memory multi-core machines.
 My recent research focuses on parallel or distributed algorithms in terms of graph queries and graph mining.
+Here are several research projects that I am currently doing or plan to do:

+## Parallel Graph Algorithms
+The traditional sequential graph algorithms need to be parallelized.
+The multi-core shared memory architectures are prevalent in recent years.
+We design parallel graph algorithms that can execute on multi-core CPU, e.g. AMD Ryzen Threadripper 3990X which has 64 cores, to achieve good speedups.
+For details, you can read my selected papers:
+* [Parallel Order-Based Core Maintenance in Dynamic Graphs](https://dl.acm.org/doi/abs/10.1145/3605573.3605597).
+This paper has been published at the top conference, the 52nd International Conference on Parallel Processing (ICPP 2023).
+It proposes a parallel algorithm of core maintenance, which is an important graph algorithm and has many applications.
+* [Efficient parallel graph trimming by arc-consistency](https://link.springer.com/article/10.1007/s11227-022-04457-9).
+This paper has been published in the Journal of Supercomputing.

+## Distributed and Federated Graph Algorithms
+The traditional distributed graph algorithms tend to use centralized servers for synchronization and never consider data privacy & security.
+We try to improve these distributed algorithms by using decentralized methods and protecting private information, so-called federated algorithms.
+Currently, I am working on the Federated Core Maintenance Problems.

 ---